Learn about requirements to install, enable, and configure system acceleration with Intel® Optane™ memory.

 Why am I getting a message saying there's no space on my SATA drive to enable Intel® Optane™ memory, or that my partition can't be resized?

 There must be at least 5 MB of continuous available space on the SATA drive to enable acceleration.
 The devices reserve space to store metadata used to pair the drives together.
 If you receive this error, determine:

 - If your system has a locked partition at the end of the SATA drive

 - If your drive doesn't have enough free capacity to support system acceleration

 Can I use Intel® Optane™ memory to accelerate my secondary drive, instead of the primary boot drive?

 With Intel® Rapid Storage Technology (Intel® RST) driver version 16.x or later, a secondary SATA drive can be enabled for system acceleration on select Processors/Chipsets.
 Find complete information.
 With earlier versions of the Intel® RST driver only the boot SATA drive can be selected for system acceleration

 Can I enable system acceleration with Intel® Optane™ memory with a PCIe NVMe drive?

 No, system acceleration can only be enabled with a SATA HDD, SSD, or SSHD.
 Enabling PCIe NVMe devices isn't supported.

 My Windows 10 installation is on a master boot record (MBR) partition, can I still enable system acceleration?

 No, a GUID Partition Table (GPT) partition must be on the SATA Primary Boot drive you want to accelerate.
 It might be on an MBR partition because the system BIOS was set to Legacy Boot mode instead of UEFI during operating system (OS) installation.
 Or, UEFI boot media wasn't used.

 To resolve, you may be able to convert your current partition from master boot record (MBR) to GPT by following these steps.

-Or, you can reinstall the OS after confirming the system BIOS is set up with the proper settings listed in the User and Installation Guide.
+Or, you can reinstall the OS after confirming the system BIOS is set up with the proper settings listed in the Installation Guide.

 I have the Intel® Rapid Storage Technology (Intel® RST) application installed.
 Can I install the Intel® Optane™ memory application as well?